Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 41 “Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.
 42 For I was hungry and you gave me no food, I was thirsty and you gave me no drink, 43 I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me.’
 44 Then they also will answer, saying, ‘Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?’
 45 Then he will answer them, saying, ‘Truly, I say to you, as you did not do it to one of the least of these, you did not do it to me.’
 46 And these will go away into eternal punishment, but the righteous into eternal life.”

-The description of goats and sheep attributed to those being judged, where goats are stubborn, defiant and often tend to wonder away from the flock.
+The description of goats and sheep is attributed to those being judged, where goats are stubborn, defiant, and often tend to wander away from the flock.
 By contrast, sheep stay in the herd, obediently following their master, listening to his call.

-Obedience is illustrated in today’s verses can be described by servant humbly washing the feet of others; by sheep obediently heeding the voice of their master and helping others of the flock; and by the sacrifice of the Son of God by surrendering his life as a testament to his love for us.
+Obedience is illustrated in today’s verses can be described by servants humbly washing the feet of others; by sheep obediently heeding the voice of their master and helping others of the flock, and by the sacrifice of the Son of God by surrendering his life as a testament to his love for us.

-We know that God created men and women in His image, but He sent His Son, Jesus, to serve humanity, not as a king or emperor, but to surrender his life to pay the price for the judgement for the sins of humanity.
+We know that God created men and women in His image, but He sent His Son, Jesus, to serve humanity, not as a king or emperor, but to surrender his life to pay the price for the judgment for the sins of humanity.
 Like the rest of humanity, Christ suffered death.
-However Christ died to pay the debt for all the sins of humanity.
+However, Christ died to pay the debt for all the sins of humanity.

 We see that Jesus was raised from death, being resurrected from the grave.
 In death, Jesus gave us redemption.
 With Christ’s resurrection, we are given the promise of our own resurrection.
 And with his ascension to heaven, the Lord sent us the Holy Spirit to be our companion and comfort, until the day that the Lord returns.